ghoshpoulami1293/Email-Spam-Classifier-Project/README.md

 # Email-Spam-Classifier-Project

-spam.csv is obtained from kaggel and analysed.
-The EDA reveals presence of "spam" and "ham" indicating spam and non spam messages.

-Data is cleaned, unnecessary columns dropped for analysis.
+Project Title: Email Spam Classification

+Description:

+In this project, "spam.csv" dataset obtained from Kaggle is analyzed, which contains email messages labeled as "spam" and "ham" (indicating non-spam).
+Exploratory data analysis (EDA) is performed to understand the dataset better and preprocess the data for further analysis.

-A length column is added to calculate and store teh length of teh message for further analysis.
-Countplots and histograms are generated for better data visualization.
+The preprocessing steps involve cleaning the data and dropping unnecessary columns.
+Additionally,a "length" column is added to store the length of each message for further analysis.
+Visualizations such as countplots and histograms are generated to provide insights into the distribution of spam and non-spam messages.

-This EDA then leads to the next part of the project - the determination of an email message being spam or not.

-The preprocessed data is split into training and testing datasets in the ration 70:30 and a machine learning algorithm is utilized to fit the data and train the model.
+The EDA leads us to the next part of the project: determining whether an email message is spam or not.
+The preprocessed data is split into training and testing datasets in a 70:30 ratio.
+The Support Vector Machine (SVM) algorithm , , a supervised machine learning algorithm commonly used for classification tasks , is then utilized.
+The Radial Basis Function (RBF) kernel is chosen for the SVM model, which yields the best performance for this dataset.

-I have implemented the Support Vector Machine Algorithm which is a supervised machine learning algorithm used for classification and regression tasks.
-The kernel chosen for this is Radial Basis Function (RBF) Kernel.This yeilded the best score for the model.
-The testset is used to make the predictions after training the model and the accuracy obtained for the model is 95.215%
+After training the model on the training dataset, the performance of the model is evaluated using the testing dataset.
+The model achieves an accuracy of 95.215% on the test set, indicating its effectiveness in classifying email messages as spam or non-spam.